DaveWillkomm/jwtap/README.md

 # JSON Web Token Authentication Proxy
-JSON Web Token Authentication Proxy (jwtap) is an HTTP reverse proxy that provides authentication services, in concert with an external user authentication service, to both HTTP web applications and APIs.
+JSON Web Token Authentication Proxy (jwtap, pronounced "jot app") is an HTTP reverse proxy that provides authentication services, in concert with an external user authentication service, to both HTTP web applications and APIs.
 Jwtap is implemented as a Ruby script that runs in the context of [Nginx](http://nginx.org/) + [ngx_mruby](http://ngx.mruby.org/) + [mruby-jwt](https://github.com/prevs-io/mruby-jwt).

 ![jwtap](doc/jwtap.png)
 # Unauthenticated Web API Request